Understanding Your Customer Journey

 Understanding what people are searching for will help to develop your content strategy and will allow you to focus your efforts on topics that will best address your client’s needs.
 Find trends from your most commonly utilized features to see what your customers find alluring, and couple those with market trends to explore features that you can explore in future offerings.

 5. Understand the Customer Journey

 The only way to understand the customer journey is to proverbially “walk a mile in their shoes.”
-Build a detailed map of the journey based on critical touchpoints of your sales process.
+Build a detailed map of the trip based on critical touchpoints of your sales process.
 You should look at the interactions between you and your customer from initial contact, communications, and touchpoints between and even after completing the sale.
-A simple example of this would be a download from your website or social channel, followed by an email outreach for more information, and the initial sales outreach.
-You should define and map out precisely what communication is involved, and what details would affect each touchpoint.
+A simple example of this would be a download from your website or social channel, followed by an email outreach for more information and the initial sales outreach.
+You should define and map out precisely what communication is involved and what details would affect each touchpoint.
 Be sure to understand what significant touchpoints you have, such as the actual sales call, form fill, or subsequent outreach, affect each touchpoint.
 What influenced the download?
 What information intrigued the client, what feedback have you received, and then identify failed touchpoints.
-Did your prospect download a white paper but not fill out the form or respond to your follow-up?
-You can address these fail points by creating milestones, such as no response, or didn’t fill out a form.
+For example, did your download a white paper but not fill out the form or respond to your follow-up?
+You can address these fail points by creating milestones, such as no response or filling out a form.
 Create email drip programs to re-engage these customers or make a follow-up call based on each of these milestones.

-The bottom line is thanks to modern analytics tools; we have a stronger ability to understand your customer’s journey.
-It has never been easier to understand why or how you are losing people in your lead funnel.
-Obviously, no technique is a catch-all to all industries, but developing a systemic approach to understanding consumer behavior is an excellent step in streamlining your lead funnels.
+Thanks to modern analytics tools, we have a more vital ability to understand your customer’s journey.
+As a result, it has never been easier to know why or how you are losing people in your lead funnel.
+No technique is a catch-all to all industries, but developing a systemic approach to understanding consumer behavior is an excellent step in streamlining your lead funnels.